Peter Lougheed Provincial Park

-Peter Lougheed Provincial Park is a provincial park located in Alberta, Canada.
-The park is in Kananaskis Country about 90 km west of Calgary, along the Kananaskis Trail.
+Peter Lougheed Provincial Park is in Kananaskis Country about 90 km west of Calgary, along the Kananaskis Trail in Alberta, Canada.

 This park is within Alberta's Rocky Mountains.
-The park was originally named Kananaskis Provincial Park, but was renamed after Peter Lougheed, who served as premier of Alberta from 1971 to 1985, when he retired in 1986.
+The park was originally named Kananaskis Provincial Park, but was renamed after Peter Lougheed, premier of Alberta from 1971 to 1985, when he retired in 1986.

 One of the largest provincial parks in Alberta, it encompasses 304 km2 around Kananaskis Lakes.
 The park provides amenities for camping and fishing along with trails for hiking, mountain biking, horseback riding and cross-country skiing.
-There are currently six vehicular access campgrounds and six backcountry campgrounds in the park.
+There are six vehicular access campgrounds and six backcountry campgrounds in the park.

-A variety of wildlife can also be found in Peter Lougheed Provincial Park, such as grizzly bears, black bears, elk, deer, moose, bighorn sheep, cougars, lynx, Rocky Mountain wolves and the occasional mountain goat.
+Wildlife living in Peter Lougheed Provincial Park include grizzly bears, black bears, elk, deer, moose, bighorn sheep, cougars, lynx, Rocky Mountain wolves and the occasional mountain goat.

-Some of the most popular backpacking trips in Kananaskis are found in Peter Lougheed Provincial Park.
-The Northover Ridge is a two to four-day backpacking trip, as is the North and South Kananaskis Pass.
+Some of the most popular backpacking trips in Kananaskis Country are in Peter Lougheed Provincial Park.
+The Northover Ridge is a two-to-four-day backpacking trip, as is the North and South Kananaskis Pass.

 History

 Prior to European contact, the area that is now Peter Lougheed Provincial Park, was home to many Indigenous Peoples including the Stoney-Nakoda, Kootenai, Siksika, Kainai, Peigan, and Tsuut’ina people.

 Much of the land currently within the park was previously part of Rocky Mountains National Park, but was removed in 1911, and eventually turned over to the Government of Alberta.
 The land was developed in numerous ways, with hydroelectric dams being constructed in the modern park boundaries.

-By the 1970s, the eastern slopes of the rockies faced more pressure as people from Calgary searched for recreation outside of the city.
+By the 1970s, the eastern slopes of the Rockies faced more pressure as people from Calgary searched for recreation outside of the city.
 Key people in creating the park were Bill Milne, a Calgary architect and environmentalist and Alberta Highways Minister and area MLA Clarence Copithorne.
-Clarence Copithorne was a rancher and planned to upgrade the road access into the Kananaskis Valley to direct people away from ranchlands.
+Clarence Copithorne was a rancher and planned to upgrade the road access into the Kananaskis Valley to direct people away from ranch-lands.
 Bill Milne challenged the provincial government to consult the public about the highway upgrade, and a resulting survey showed public support for a large protected area.
 Legend says Premier Lougheed created the park after a single helicopter flight over the area arranged by Milne and Copithorne.
 The park was dedicated on September 22, 1978.

 Facilities

 The park has seven automobile accessible campgrounds, totaling 546 campsites, as well as six backcountry campgrounds, with a total of 83 sites.
-There are over 12km of paved bike paths connecting the auto access campgrounds, and many more hiking trails.
+There are over 12 km of paved bike paths connecting the auto access campgrounds, and many more hiking trails.
 Boulton Creek Trading Post is the main source for supplies in the park, as well as Fortress Junction, just north of the park.